 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had any of the following medical conditions:

 risk factors for stroke

-a family history of, hyperglycaemia (high sugar levels in the blood).
+a family history of hyperglycaemia (high sugar levels in the blood) or diabetes –

-Your doctor may recommend monitoring your blood sugar levels while you are taking amisulpride tablets.
+your doctor may recommend monitoring your blood sugar levels while you are taking

-side effects such as shaking, muscle stiffness, breathing difficulty and problems feeding in newborn
+such as shaking, muscle stiffness, breathing difficulty and problems feeding in newborn

 babies whose mothers have taken this type of medicine during the third trimester of